 While coaches use coaching questions to help their clients reflect and gain insights, consultants ask questions to gather information about the present situation and propose possible solutions.

 They also differ from trainers and educators who simply transmit knowledge.
-While consultants can teach you tools and techniques, they primarily aim to give their clients solutions and action plans to solve issues as quickly as possible.
+While consultants can teach you how to use software tools and techniques, they primarily aim to give their clients solutions and action plans and reports to solve issues as quickly as possible.

 7 Types of Consulting Niches